MFOSSociety/Breast-Cancer-ML/README.md

   SVM = 97.14 %
   Random Forrest = 97.14 %

- For having less number of false positive we should use random forrest i.e. 2
+ For having less number of false positive we should use random forrest.

  # Deep Learning Model
  Keras.ipynb is application of deep learning model on Breast Cancer dataset